NHQ/peralta-market-festival/readme.md

 ## Donations

-What kind of services or good do we need donated?
+What kind of services or goods do we need donated?

-* large tent for shade, seating and picnicing
+* large tent for shade, seating and picnicking
 * sound system equptment (mixers, amps, monitors, and musical instruments)

 ## Organization